How to Help a Child With ADHD: Practical Strategies for Parents

 • Using visual schedules to outline daily activities

 Consistent routines help children feel more secure and reduce confusion about expectations.
+They also reduce the number of decisions a child has to make during stressful parts of the day.

 Using Positive Reinforcement